MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 - Storage space alerts.
 - Volume capacity metrics.

-In this section we will introduce how to use these tools to monitor the capacity of the system.
+In this section, we will introduce how to use these tools to monitor the capacity of the system.

 ### Use PowerShell